lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 This problem is related to thermal throttling on Linux, that is set much below the Windows values.
 This will cause your laptop to run much slower than it could under heavy stress.

-Before you attempt to apply this solution, please make sure that the problem still exists when you read it.
+Before attempting to apply this solution, please make sure that the problem still exists.
 To do so, open a Linux terminal and run following commands:
 ```
 $ sudo apt-get install msr-tools
 $ sudo rdmsr -f 29:24 -d 0x1a2
 ```
 If you see 3 as a result value (or 15 when running on battery), you don’t have to do anything.
 Otherwise:
-1. Disable Secure Boot in the BIOS (won’t work otherwise)
+1. Disable Secure Boot in the BIOS (won’t work otherwise).
 2. Run this command:
 ```
 sudo apt install git virtualenv build-essential python3-dev \